jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 overwhelmed that no package can be delivered.

 > 20: Technical Slide: Walkthrough of the TCP slow start with sliding window.
->     Show the diagram of client-to-server and show above that a sliding window
->     and number.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "When a carrier needs to deliver a new package, they have to schedule the